seia-soto/userscripts/sources/ubyoutube/README.md

 This userscript helps you to mitigate mobile YouTube ads by mixing two methods on Safari:
 - Automatic advertisement skip
-- Advertisement data prune
+- Advertisement data prune (removed in 0.1.1)

 ## Targets

 We target latest Apple devices running Safari with userscript app and ad blockers applying EasyList.
-The inconsistency of userscript on Safari is already known and we're planning to fix slowly without making any performance issues.

 ## Restriction in Loose environments